zaun/entity-sprite-engine/docs/entity.md

 - **Component management** - the `components` property provides a proxy table with array-like access and methods
 - **Custom data storage** - the `data` property is a Lua table for storing arbitrary script data
 - **Position is a Point object** - you cannot assign a new Point, but you can modify the existing one's x and y values
+- **Tag system** - entities support a flexible tagging system for categorization and searching

 ```lua
 -- Create a new entity